-- ✓ The C-867 is switched off, i.e., the toggle switch on the rear panel is in the O position. - ✓ You have read and understood the user manual of the positioner.
+- ✓ The C-867 is switched off, i.e., the toggle switch on the front panel is in the O position. - ✓ You have read and understood the user manual for the positioner(s).

-- Positioner with PILine® ultrasonic piezo motor and D-sub 15 (m) connector - Optional: Suitable extension cable from PI
+- Positioner with PILine® ultrasonic piezo motor(s) and D-sub 15 (m) connector - Optional: Suitable extension cable from PI